25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

 All three of these beaches are perfect for families.
-If you’re staying in Kihei, the three ‘Kam’ beaches are likely within walking distance.
-The generally calm waters are good for snorkeling, the parks offer all kinds of amenities, and there are many shops and restaurants nearby.
-It would be easy to spend an entire day here playing volleyball, cooking on the grills, exploring the reefs, and lounging on the sand or lawn.
-The lava fingers that extend into the ocean between each beach are the foundation for the reefs here.
+If you’re staying in Kihei, the three ‘Kam’ beaches are likely within walking distance of your vacation rental or hotel.
+The generally calm waters are good for snorkeling, the parks offer all kinds of amenities (including swings for the kids at Kam III), and there are many shops and restaurants nearby.
+It would be easy to spend an entire day between these beaches; playing volleyball, cooking on the grills, exploring the offshore reef systems, and lounging on the sand or grass areas.

 Getting into the water from a Kamaole Beach is easy.
 Just get in where it is sandy (almost everywhere), and head left or right.
 You’ll want to explore along the small lava peninsulas that jut into the water on either side of these beaches.
 This cooled lava is where the coral reefs have grown, and the coral reefs are where the fish and sea turtles conduct their business (it usually has a lot to do with swimming).
 Kamaole III snorkeling is best on the right hand side.